TBD54566975/tbdex/specs/protocol/README.md

 ### `Close`
 > Alice -> PFI: "Not interested anymore." or "oops sent by accident"
 > PFI -> Alice: "Can't fulfill what you sent me for whatever reason (e.g. RFQ is erroneous, don't have enough liquidity etc.)" or "Your exchange is completed"

 A `Close` indicates a terminal state; no messages are valid after a `Close`.
+A `Close` can be sent by Alice after she sends an RFQ, or after she receives a Quote, to indicate she is no longer interested in continuing the exchange.

-A `Close` can be sent by Alice _or_ the PFI at any point during the exchange, but a `Close` sent by Alice *after* an `Order` but does not guarantee the cancellation of an actively executing order.
+A `Close` can be sent by the PFI at any point during the exchange, to indicate the PFI cannot continue the exchange.

 | Field     | Data Type | Required | Description                                                  |
 | --------- | --------- | -------- | ------------------------------------------------------------ |